Everything (tour): Reception

 Tammy Walters of Forte said the tour highlighted Yorke's flexibility in vocals and instrumentation.
 Writing for Rolling Stone Australia, James Jennings gave a performance at the Sydney Opera House two and a half out of five, praising Yorke's vocals but writing that the "patchy selection of songs doesn't quite gel into a cohesive, satisfying whole".

-On 30 October, during Yorke's last performance in Melbourne, a pro-Palestine protester interrupted the show close to its conclusion.
-Yorke asked the protester to come up on stage in response, calling him a coward and asking if he wanted to "piss on everybody's night?"
-Yorke then walked off-stage.
-He returned a few minutes later to play a final song.
-Yorke and Radiohead had previously been criticised for playing in Tel Aviv in 2017, in defiance of a boycott arranged by the Boycott, Divestment and Sanctions movement.
-Yorke called the criticism "patronising" and "offensive".
+Concert film

+A concert film, Thom Yorke Live at Sydney Opera House, premiered on 20 January 2026 in Sydney, with a theatrical release across Australia on 6 March.
+It was released on the ABC News YouTube channel on 7 April.

 Setlist

 This setlist is derived from Yorke's first performance in Christchurch, New Zealand.
 It is not representative of all shows.